INCREASE ACCESS to nutritious and affordable food.

 July-September 2010: The Adams County Farmers Market Association in conjunction with WellSpan and local chefs hosts three cooking and nutrition demonstrations, at each market.

-September 2010: The Adams Farmers Market Association implements an Electronic Benefits Transfer (EBT) machine for the Gettysburg.
-Outlet and Hospital Location.
+September 2010: The Adams Farmers Market Association implements an Electronic Benefits Transfer (EBT) machine at Outlet Shoppes at Gettysburg (Friday), Gettysburg Farmers' Market on Lincoln Square (Saturday) and Gettysburg Hospital Market location (Wednesday).
 In September and October there were $570 transactions.

 December 2010: The United Way Holiday Family Outreach program distributed 1422 vouchers worth $25 to low-income families, senior citizens and individuals with disabilities.